supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 How?
 Press the "Show time block data" [button](/supermemo/sleep-chart/empty-timeline.png).
 Now pick a <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue</span> block by simply pressing on it (which will make it turn yellow)!

 A menu which will replace the current [Statistics Pane](/supermemo/sleep-chart/empty-timeline.png) will appear.
 This menu should contain two headings, BLOCK DATA and OPTIMUM HOURS.
-You will notice that in the example below I have also pressed the "Re-compute circadian approximations" [button](/supermemo/sleep-chart/empty-timeline.png).
+You will notice that in the example below I have also pressed the [Re-compute circadian approximations](#re-compute-circadian-approximations) button.
 This is not necessary.
 I am doing it to demonstrate and explain the features.
 I have added the red and black arrows.
 These will be explained [later](#optimum-hours).

 ![](/supermemo/sleep-chart/show-time-block-data.png)